The Louisville School of Art

 Diana Arcadipone creates artworks on and of paper.
 Her passion for making art with natural materials, and mixed media emerged from an early devotion to craft techniques such as papermaking, book arts, basketry, embroidery and textiles.
 Arcadipone’s work is informed by folk art, primitive art, traveling, and nature; it is the intersection of these influences that defines her work.
 Arcadipone often makes her own paper with archival materials.
 She paints with gouache, which offers brilliant, opaque washes of color.
 She sometimes incorporates ink, text, and fabric scraps that are applied with rudimentary tools like handmade brushes and sticks.
 She often incorporates a written narrative that reflects the habitat of a species depicted and sometimes includes soundscapes recorded from the site.

-Peter Bodnar
+Peter Bodnar III

 Biography: